JuliaLang/julia/doc/stdlib/io-network.rst

    Converts the endianness of a value from that used by the Host to Little-endian.

-.. data:: ENDIAN_BOM
+.. variable:: ENDIAN_BOM

+   ..
+Docstring generated from Julia source

    The 32-bit byte-order-mark indicates the native byte order of the host machine.
-Little-endian machines will contain the value 0x04030201.
-Big-endian machines will contain the value 0x01020304.
+Little-endian machines will contain the value ``0x04030201``\ .
+Big-endian machines will contain the value ``0x01020304``\ .